BlackDeath1107/ResumixPro/README.md

 - User friendly UI provides an enriching experience when it comes to make CVs or resumes and gives users a smooth experience when it comes to making CVs.
 - Security of important medical documents which tend to get misplaced.
 Due to these documents being soft copies it cannot be misplaced.
 - Cross Platform.
+- Twilio is being used to send screenshots whenever a new job or internships comes up.

 ### Roadmap